yeokm1/power_measure_tool/README.md

 <a href="misc/schematic.png"><img src="misc/schematic.png" align="centre" width="500" height="615" ></a>

 This logical schematic differs slightly from the physical curcuit layout.
 The motor here acts as the load.
-The barrel jack powers the load independently from the Arduino (USB) power supply.
+The barrel jack is to indicate that the load is powered independently from the Arduino (USB) power supply.

 ##Parts List:
 1. Arduino Uno R3